ros2/design/articles/cross_compilation_build_tools_design.md

 - _Are we building the sysroot for the workspace, and running `rosdep install` on each invocation of `colcon cc-build`?_ No, the Docker file system export is only performed once, if the sysroot is not already available.
-The argument `--force-sysroot-build` can be used to force building the sysroot if a sysroot file is already available, for example when new dependencies are added to some package in the workspace.
+The argument `--force-sysroot-build` can be used to force re-building the sysroot, for example when new dependencies are added to some packages in the workspace.
 - _How can we run the resulting binaries?_ Packaging the resulting binaries is outside of the scope of this document.
-The cross-compiled binaries will be available in the workspace is a directory corresponding to the architecture-OS pair, e.g. `armhf-ubuntu_bionic`.
-We make the assumption that the user will copy the whole workspace to the remote device (including src/) and run `rosdep` on the target platform, to install the dependencies before running the binaries.
+The cross-compiled binaries will be available in the workspace in a directory corresponding to the architecture-OS pair, e.g. `armhf-ubuntu_bionic`.
+We make the assumption that the user will copy the whole workspace to the remote device (including `src`) and run `rosdep` on the target platform, to install the dependencies before running the binaries.

 ### Maintenance and testing